 After getting our keys from the leasing office, we walked out of the building through the garage.
 And there I saw it – a perfectly good coffee table sitting right by the dumpster.
 On a whim, I grabbed it and listed it up for sale on Craigslist.
 It sold just a day later to a young couple for $25.
 In my mind, it felt as if I had just found $25 in the trash.

 I initially thought this sweet trash find was a one-off thing.
 Probably someone moving out that didn’t want to take their coffee table with them and was too lazy to give it away.
 I really didn’t expect more of this type of trash to appear.

 From that point on, we were hooked.
-The lure of the trash drew us in, and almost every evening, Ms. Panther and I would saunter our way down to the garage of our new luxury apartment building and peruse through the trash.
-What sort of treasures were out there?
+The lure of the trash drew us in, and almost every evening, we would saunter our way down to the garage of our new luxury apartment building and peruse through the trash.
+What sort of treasures was out there?
 We were amazed at what we found.

 Entire bed frames.
 Expensive bar stools.
 TV Stands.
 We once found an entire bag of clothes in perfect condition, with the tags on most of the clothes.
 Another time, we literally found a mug with around $5 of change in it.

 People in this luxury apartment were tossing out tons of awesome stuff!

 *I’ll note that when I say dumpster, this wasn’t literally a trash dumpster.
 Instead, this was a recycling dumpster, so there wasn’t really any gross trash in it.
 It was mainly just cardboard, paper, and cans.